Skip to Content

 The importance of a burn center

 Burn centers are designed to meet the specific needs of patients with serious burns.
 The physicians and staff have undergone specialized training in burn treatment and have access to technology and treatments that are not available at all care facilities.
-Swedish Medical Center is proud to be one of the only Level 1 Trauma Centers with a dedicated burn unit in south metro Denver.
+HCA HealthONE Swedish is proud to be one of the only Level 1 Trauma Centers with a dedicated burn unit in south metro Denver.
 With two dedicated operating rooms, a burn intensive care unit, specialty pediatric intensive care unit (PICU), and dedicated staff trained in the care and management of burn injuries, we provide high quality, advanced burn and reconstructive care.
-In addition to our specialized inpatient burn unit, Swedish also provides burn care through our outpatient burn clinic.
+In addition to our specialized inpatient burn unit, HCA HealthONE Swedish also provides burn care through our outpatient burn clinic.
 This outpatient center offers a variety of advanced treatments and therapy options for patients of any age with any type of burn injury and is open five days a week for both scheduled and walk-in appointments.
-Learn more about the Burn and Reconstructive Center at Swedish Medical Center.
+Learn more about the Burn and Reconstructive Center at HCA HealthONE Swedish.

 Published: